PatJRobinson/RT-Web-Synth/README.md

 The project is currently a working prototype, demonstrating the core functionality and design of the system.

-The inspiration for this project came from running music workshops and imagining a more versitle, easy-to-use, cost-effective solution to replace the current litany of iPad apps; all from different developers, varying in design and level of polish, each subject to the lack of responsiveness and reliability that often comes with using non-bespoke software/hardware solutions.
+The inspiration for this project came from helping to run music workshops as a volunteer ... the aim is to create a more versitle, easy-to-use, cost-effective solution as an effective alternative.
+The tactile, immediate still gets RT  ....    customisable UI, easy to use for all ...

 This project offers hard real-time audio processing through the bela mini, perameters for which can be selected at ease on a mobile device which connected to the local WIFI.
 The Web-server downloads this information and transmits it to the Bela Mini over UART, to be interpreted as control information for the patch it is running.